tianle91/tianle91.github.io/_posts/2022-09-19-Why Cant I Just Cron My Batch Pipeline.md

 C --> D
 ```

-[This example](https://leetcode.com/problems/course-schedule/) on leetcode solves this problem.
+[This example](https://leetcode.com/problems/course-schedule/) on Leetcode solves this problem.

 ## Monitoring